orizens/echoes/README.md

 ## Updates
 Echoes is constantly developed and enhanced with missing features such as creating playlists, organizing by albums or other favorite attribute.
 You may suggest and contirbute issues in the [issues](https://github.com/orizens/echoes/issues) page.

+## Developer Notes
+### CSS
+LESS is integrated as well as requirejs build.
+You should compile in this order:
+1. LESS modules.less
+2. RequireJS style.css